custom-components/ble_monitor/faq.md

 ### My sensor stops receiving updates some time after the system restart

-Most often, the cause of this is the presence of bugs in the system components responsible for the BT operation (kernel modules, firmwares, etc).
+Often, the cause of this is the presence of bugs in the system components responsible for the BT operation (kernel modules, firmwares, etc).
 As a rule, in such cases, the corresponding entries appear in the system log.
 Please carefully review the contents of your `syslog`, and try searching the Internet for a solution - with high probability you are not alone in this.
 For example, here is an issue with a typical Raspberry PI problem - [BT problem, Raspberry PI3 and Hass.io](https://github.com/custom-components/sensor.mitemp_bt/issues/31#issuecomment-595417222)

+In addition, in the case of Raspberry Pi, a common problem is a lack of power.
+If you do not observe any negative effects associated with a lack of power, then this does not mean that they actually are not present.
+We have feedback from users who have solved their bluetooth problems installing a more powerful power supply and high-quality cable.
+Good powering is very important for raspberry.
+In addition to a sufficiently powerful power supply, attention should be paid to the power cable - it should be able to deliver this power.
+Often, to compensate for losses, power supplies are made with a slightly higher output voltage (up to 5.1V or even 5.25V).

 ### My sensor from the Xiaomi ecosystem is not in the list of supported ones.
 How to request implementation?